ni3rav/portfolio-blog/src/content/pages/about.md

 ## Continuous Learning

-I firmly believe that learning is a continuous process and ther's no end to it because *The more I learn, the Lesser*
+I firmly believe that learning is a continuous process and there is no end to it because *The more I learn, the Lesser*

 ## Get In Touch